apache/arrow/format/Layout.md

 ## Alignment and Padding

-As noted above all buffers are intented to be aligned in memory at 64 byte boundaries and padded to a length that is a multiple of 64 bytes.
-The alignment requirement follows best practices for optimized memory accesses:
+As noted above, all buffers are intended to be aligned in memory at 64 byte boundaries and padded to a length that is a multiple of 64 bytes.
+The alignment requirement follows best practices for optimized memory access:

 * Elements in numeric arrays will be guaranteed to be retrieved via aligned access.
 * On some architectures alignment can help limit partially used cache lines.